SkyDev125/logseq/pages/IST___2___1___SO___Project.md

 			  ./client id_do_cliente nome_do_FIFO_de_registo
 			  ```
 			- Connect
 				- Create Named Pipes
-				- Commands
+					- "commands+clientid"
-				- Replies
+					- "replies+clientid"
-				- Notifications
+					- "notifications+clientid"
+				- Send the Name of the pipes to Server
 			-
 			-